ZZUTAK

 Now revealing himself as an Aztec, Yucoya-Tzin informed Frank of his intention to conquer the world with thousands of Zzutaks, all painted by him.
 As Zzutak set about sealing the valley with boulders, Frank was sent to paint another monster -- but this one obeyed his orders, not Yucoya-Tzin's!
 The two monsters' clash was so fierce that the temple collapsed about them, burying them beneath the earth.
 Yucoya-Tzin was struck amnesiac by debris, and the Aztecs scattered, while Frank destroyed the paint.

-to his employers, Marvel Comics, though his boss commented it was
+Upon returning to America, Frank sold his story to his employers, Marvel Comics, though his boss commented it was "too ridiculous".

-(Fantastic Four Unlimited#7 (fb)(bts)) - In the years that followed, Yucoya-Tzin regained his memory, and Frank somehow attained more of the magical paint.
+(Fantastic Four Unlimited#7 (fb)- BTS) - In the years that followed, Yucoya-Tzin regained his memory, and Frank somehow attained more of the magical paint.
 He also got married, although his wife divorced him, and moved to Oregon with their son, Cal.

 (Fantastic Four Unlimited#7) - At an exhibit in New York, where he was displaying the bodies of deceased monsters (Grottu, Fizzle the Blip, Rorgg, and the Two-Headed Thing), Frank was captured by Yucoya-Tzin's Aztecs, who had his son Cal as a hostage.
 Yucoya-Tzin brought the monsters back to life to hold off the Fantastic Four, and brought Frank and Cal back to Mexico, to revive Zzutak.